lcarlier/EasyMock/README.md

 The `*_ExpectAndReturn` family is used to configure the mock for expecting a set of parameters (if any) as well as the return value (if any).

-The `*_ExpectReturnAndOutput` family does the same as `*_ExpectAndReturn` family but it also allows to specify values that copied onto parameters that are pointer to represent the fact that the mocked function is using those parameter as output parameter.
+The `*_ExpectReturnAndOutput` family does the same as `*_ExpectAndReturn` family, but it also allows specifying values that copied onto parameters that are pointer to represent the fact that the mocked function is using those parameters as output parameter.

 For instance, considering the following function